101 Ways to Save Water, Conserve Energy, Reduce Waste, and Preserve Biodiversity

 Connect with nature more so you can hold on to and stay true to your purpose-driven desire to help our planet thrive.

-Which tips rise to the top as what you want to keep in mind and act on first?
-Share them with me @KameaChayne #konsciouswhispers and let's hold each other accountable. :)
+Which tips rise to the top as what you want to act on first?
+Share them with me @kameachayne using #konsciouswhispers and let's hold each other accountable.
+And remember: Celebrate progress, not perfection!

 "Last year, I turned my closet to being 100% vegan, sustainable, and ethically made.
 Now I am redecorating my place with eco-friendly items." — Agnes, Vegan Ballerina of Artsy Agnes